YosaiProject/yosai/doc/session_tutorial.rst

 ------------------------
 This example uses Session caching.
 Objects are serialized before they are cached.

-Only ``Serializable`` objects can be serialized in Yosai.
-A Serializable class implements the serialize_abcs.Serializable abstract base class, which requires that a ``marshmallow.Schema`` class be defined for it, within its ``serialization_schema`` classmethod.

 Yosai uses the ``marshmallow`` library in conjunction with an encoding library, such as MSGPack or JSON, to (de)serialize Serializable objects from(to) cache.
 ``marshmallow`` requires you to specify the Schema of the object and how to properly (de)serialize it.
 A Session is a Serializable object, therefore it requires its own ``marshmallow.Schema`` definition.

+Only ``Serializable`` objects can be serialized in Yosai.
+A Serializable class implements the serialize_abcs.Serializable abstract base class, which requires that a ``marshmallow.Schema`` class be defined for it within its ``serialization_schema`` classmethod.

 Example:  Shopping Cart Session Management